tnosaj/resume/README.md

 - Partitioning a table or verifying the innodb engine status are things i consider fun
 - Experience finding and debugging DBaaS provider based issues while gathering all the metrics possible
+- Designed and implemented upgrade system for 200+ mysql 5.7 databases to 8.0 with 3
+seconds of downtime

 ### PostgreSQL is different but fun
 - Used it with all its geo-spatial features for OpenStreetMap